 And if the campfire smoke follows you, follow the best practices to stop it from doing so.

-Camping cots often have waterproof surfaces, so they’re great to use as an indoor or outdoor seat.
+Camping cots often have waterproof surfaces, so they’re great to use as indoor or outdoor seats.
 Plus, they’re good to sleep on, too—they’ll keep you higher off the cold, wet, ground.

 The air circulating under the cot may give you a chill at night, so stuff some blankets under there when night falls.
 It works as extra insulation.

 #18.
 Ensure Your Sleeping Bag Is Waterproof – Camping in the Rain

 Sometimes rain will still fly into your tent if you open the doors, and if that splashes on your bag, you’re in trouble!
 Make sure your sleeping bag is waterproof.

 If your sleeping bag isn’t waterproof, consider placing a waterproof blanket or sheet over it from the shoulders down.

 #19.
 Use A Sleeping Pad – Camping in the Rain